 John and Rowe Carenen are the dual guest speakers for the October 5 meeting of the Upstate SC Chapter of Sisters in Crime.
 The father and daughter are teaming up to discuss the marketing demands authors face once they finish a novel.
 Writing THE END on a manuscript, whether it’s a debut novel or a writer’s tenth book, marks the start of marketing the author’s work and attempting to gain traction in a crowded, ever-changing marketplace.

-The monthly Sisters in Crime meeting is scheduled for Thursday, November 6, at The Runway Café, 21 Airport Rd, Greenville, S.C.
-Be there at 6:15 p.m. to meet Dr. Rapp and enjoy the chapter fellowship.
+The monthly Upstate SC SinC meeting is scheduled for Thursday, Oct.
+5, at The Runway Café, 21 Airport Rd, Greenville, S.C.
+Be there at 6:15 p.m. to meet the Carenens and enjoy chapter fellowship.
 Supper should be served at 6:30.
-Dena’ presentation will begin at 7 p.m.
-Both the dinner and the meeting are open to the public.
+The Carenens’ talk will begin after new and old business at about 7 p.m.
+Both dinner and the meeting are open to the public.

 In order for the Runway Café to speed service, dinner orders must be emailed by noon the day of the meeting.
 If you can't dine with us, we would still like to know you plan to attend so we can be sure you have a seat.
 If possible, please join us for dinner as our dinner orders help to ensure we can book our meeting room for free.
 To see the special menu for our group, click on the Advance Order Menu tab at right.
 Please e-mail your order to Ellis Vidler at firstname.lastname@example.org.

 If you place an order and do not attend or fail to cancel by noon, you will be charged for the meal.
 And like always, we'll enjoy it.

 Want to know more about the Carenens.
 Here’s how they describe themselves: